wfp/survey_manager/README.md

 # Usage
 After installing this module you will see Survey Manger link under Structure menu.
 This is where all your surveys reside.

+You can create or edit surveys from that page.

+## Usage of filter [survey:id]
+This module implements filter for text formatters, you can enable this filter from your text formmatter configuration page.
+After enabling this filter you can use it in your content. e.g [survey:123] where 123 is the id of the survey you want to embed in your content.
+This Filter works fro HTML Surveys.

 # Developer Guideline